BlackiePearlJoobi/audiophile-ecommerce-website/README.md

-# 🛒 Audiophile E-commerce Website
+# Audiophile E-commerce Website 🛒

 This is a fully responsive e-commerce platform for premium audio products, built with **Next.js**, **Tailwind CSS**, and **Prisma**.

 Designed with performance, accessibility, and clean UI principles in mind, the site delivers a seamless and engaging shopping experience across all devices.
 Key features include:

-- **server-side rendered product pages** backed by a scalable database
+- **Server-side rendered product pages** backed by a scalable database

 - A persistent **shopping cart** using `localStorage` for client-side state